 No. Family or household size is used to determine poverty guidelines.

 No. They are the two main ways poverty is measured in the United States and serve different purposes.

 As stated above, HHS issues poverty guidelines, which serve an administrative function.
-Poverty thresholds are issued by the U.S. Census Bureau for statistical purposes.2
+The U.S. Census Bureau issues poverty thresholds for statistical purposes.2

 How an income is compared to federal poverty guidelines varies from agency to agency.
 HHS suggests contacting the office or organization administering the program to determine eligibility.5

 Income ÷ poverty guideline for household size = percentage of poverty guideline

 Use the Health eDeals Health Care Reform Calculator to estimate your annual health insurance premium and tax credit when you purchase health insurance from a state-based or federally facilitated health insurance exchange.
 Tax credit eligibility for 2017 will be determined by 2016 poverty guidelines.

 If you need one-on-one help determining your subsidy eligibility and health insurance options, work with a licensed health insurance adviser.
 Call the number at the top of your screen for assistance.